CormacMuir/adTrackerGame/notes.md

 A lot of online material for socket.io is dated as its still very active and constantly updated, took a while to find out how to gettotal number of tonnections however found at the following link [link]https://stackoverflow.com/questions/10275667/socket-io-connected-user-count

 Adapted the tutorial I found to work on a turn based system, i now need to port this over to my game and incorproate the server client aspects into the ad game.

+My final step before I fully start merging single player and multiplayer aspects of the game is to practice creating "rooms" in socket.io.
+This means that each pair of players will have their own game environment and will NOT interfere with others